saemee007/vertebrae-hazard-pred/README.md

 Due to medical data privacy, we do not distribute the dataset publicly.
 To reproduce our results:

-Obtain the CT scan data with bone and muscle segmentation labels.
 Organize the data as follows:

 ```bash